 Yes, One NZ is delivering performance that matches or outpaces many international operators.
 For example:

-• According to the Ookla Speedtest Connectivity Score for NZ in January-June 2025, One NZ recorded 74.58, highest among NZ mobile providers.
-Ookla
+• According to the most recent Ookla Speedtest Connectivity Score for New Zealand, One NZ recorded 74.58, highest among NZ mobile providers.
+See Ookla

-• Our independent audits (umlaut) show scores in the 800+ out of 1000 range for NZ market, a very strong result compared to global benchmarks.
+• Our independent audits (umlaut) show scores in the 850+ out of 1000 range for NZ market, a very strong result compared to global benchmarks.
 Umlaut (part of Accenture) class any network >850 in the very Good Category.
-Media - Mobile Network - One NZ; International Scoring in 2025
+See the Channel Life article on the 2026 award and International Scoring for Mobile Networks

 • The satellite mobile innovation (direct-to-cell via SpaceX) is cutting-edge internationally (few operators globally currently deploy it).
 Gadget Review

-So by these measures, you’re choosing a network that is not just “good for NZ” but competitive in advanced markets globally.
+So by these measures, One NZ's mobile network is not just “good for NZ” but is competitive in advanced markets globally.

 Customer Impacting Events